ARICOMA-D365BC/AC-IB-dynamics365smb-docs.cs-cz/business-central/LocalFunctionality/Czech/fixed-asesst.md

 Tax of Income Law 586/1992 insists on sorting Fixed Assets by Production Classification marked CZ-CPA and by Classification building operations marked CZ-CC.
 The new Classification Code table and Classification Code field on Fixed Asset were added.
 This field is used for FA classification to the tax group.

-###  FIXED ASSET LOCATION/RESPONSIBLE HISTORY REPORT
+###  Fixed asset location/responsible history report

 This feature provides users with ability to track Fixed Asset Location and Responsible Employee changes.
 With the addition of this feature users are able to control location history of the Fixed Asset and history of employees responsible for the Fixed Asset.